-For FY24/25, UFA proposed a market wage increase of 3% below the "Top-3" target keeping Park City as a comparable agency as of July 1, 2024, which equates to an average market increase of 2.65%.
-Wage increases will range from 0.28% to 6.64% to maintain each individual's rank's position in the market.
-Seventy-five civilian positions were reviewed in this year's cycle, and twenty-six positions were reclassified to a higher pay rate.
-As a result, those employees saw increases ranging from 3% to 6%.
-In addition, the proposed CPI-U was 3% for sworn and civilian employees.
+For FY24/25, Effective July 1, 2024, UFA has proposed a market wage adjustment of 3% below the "Top-3" target agencies, with Park City remaining as a key comparison benchmark.
+This adjustment results in an average market increase of 2.65%.
+Individual wage increases will vary between 0.28% and 6.64%, ensuring each employee maintains their position within their market rank.
+As part of this year's review cycle, 75 civilian positions were evaluated, with 26 positions reclassified to a higher pay rate.
+Employees in these reclassified roles received salary increases ranging from 3% to 6%.
+Additionally, a 3% cost-of-living adjustment (CPI-U) has been proposed for both sworn and civilian employees.